KevinCoble/RoboticArm/README.md

 * Control of arm through USB port
 * Forward kinematics
 * Inverse kinematics
+* Optional Gripper force sensor - plot, grip-to-pressure-limit

 #### Important notes
 * Note:  You must install the FTDI drivers for this program to talk to the arm.
 The link to get the drivers is [here](http://www.ftdichip.com/Drivers/VCP.htm).
 * The program is not sandboxed (talking to USB devices directly is discouraged in security models)
+* Gripper sensor is tied to analog input 'H' on the SSC-32U

 #### Servo Calibration
 The parameters in the setCalibrationAngles calls in the file RobotArm.swift can be used to calibrate servo angles to the pulse width being sent by the SSC-32U.
 The following procedure is used: